Cgobern/Basic_Portfolio/README.md

 # Basic_Portfolio
-This is Week 1 Homework
-Basic HTML used to develop a portfolio
+Basic HTML used to develop a portfolio (this is Week 1 Homework)